MintPress News: Content

 The initial release of MintPress News was described by MinnPost as a "typical left-of-center" web outlet that reported on matters such as climate change and "bizarre" comments by Republican candidates.
 Additionally, the site's content had a clear focus on Israel and how "'American imperialism' was abetting the humiliation and slaughter of innocent Arabs".
-The site publishes disinformation and coded antisemitic conspiracy theories, including ones on George Soros.
+The site has published disinformation and coded antisemitic conspiracy theories, including ones about George Soros, according to Media Matters.

 MintPress News has reposted content from Russian state media outlets RT and Sputnik, and is listed as a "partner" of PeaceData, a Russian fake news site run by the Internet Research Agency.
 A report from New Knowledge includes MintPress News as part of the "Russian web of disinformation," and the site has published fake authors attributed to the GRU, the Russian military intelligence agency.
-MintPress News defended Russia's invasion of Crimea, claiming Ukraine's post-revolution government was "illegitimate."
+MintPress News defended Russia's invasion of Crimea, stating that Ukraine's post-revolution government was illegitimate.

+Syria

-The site ran numerous stories sympathetic to Syrian president Bashar al-Assad.
+MintPress News ran numerous stories sympathetic to former Syrian president Bashar al-Assad.
+In 2013, BuzzFeed News described the site as having "an agenda that lines up, from its sympathy with the Syrian regime to its hostility to Sunni Saudi Arabia, with that of the Islamic Republic of Iran."
 The false information published by MintPress News attracts communities, including some Twitter users, that support Assad and the Russian government.

+According to Bellingcat, MintPress News has received the Serena Shim Award (organized by the Association for Investment in Popular Action Committees), a financial award of an unknown amount, along with other websites which "routinely promote pro-Assad conspiracy theories".

+In December 2024, The Jerusalem Post reported that MintPress News "has attempted to pivot its messaging, adopting a more critical tone" in its coverage of Assad following the fall of the Assad regime.